ufko-org/rebel/docs/reference.md

 returned.

-In the second syntax, series generates a sequence by repeatedly applying func to the previous value.
+In the second syntax, series generates a sequence by repeatedly applying function to the previous value.
-The first element is exp-start, and each following element is the result of calling func with the previous element.
+The first element is exp-start, and each following element is the result of calling function with the previous element.

-The internal index variable $idx is updated for each generated element and can be referenced inside func.
+The internal index variable $idx is updated for each generated element and can be referenced inside function.

 Examples: